 - Ampullary cancer.

 Endocrine Pancreatic Cancer - The islets of Langerhans (glands formed by clusters of cells) release the insulin and glucagon hormones and are called endocrine glands.
 Endocrine pancreatic cancer develops from these endocrine glands.
 The common subtypes include:

 What Are the Treatment Options for Pancreatic Cancer?

 If you have been diagnosed with pancreatic cancer, the doctor will then perform various tests to identify if cancer has spread through a PET scan.
 Depending on the results, cancer will be staged, and the treatment plan will be formed.
-All cancer patients at MSKCC are offered compassionate and personalized care from their experts.
-MSKCC's pancreatic cancer team is one of the US's largest and busiest clinical and research practices.
+All cancer patients at MSK are offered compassionate and personalized care from their experts.
+MSK's pancreatic cancer team is one of the US's largest and busiest clinical and research practices.
 Specialists experienced in surgery, chemotherapy, radiation therapy, rehabilitation, and maintaining the quality of life will work closely to develop a customized treatment plan to ensure the best outcome possible.
-MSKCC surgeons perform almost 300 pancreatic cancer surgeries (traditional as well as minimally invasive) every year.
-Patients also benefit from new chemotherapy drugs and other therapies through thousands of ongoing clinical trials at MSKCC.
+MSK surgeons perform almost 300 pancreatic cancer surgeries (traditional as well as minimally invasive) every year.
+Patients also benefit from new chemotherapy drugs and other therapies through thousands of ongoing clinical trials at MSK.